-Set out on a private excursion to one of the ranch’s highest peaks with the lodge’s facilities director.
+Set out on a private excursion to one of the ranch’s highest peaks with the lodge’s ranch ambassador.
 Hike or ride in a jeep up to Mary Beth’s Lookout, and enjoy a delicious picnic with incredible views of the Rockies.
 Hear the history of the ranch’s homesteaders and the surrounding area along the way.

 In the Talamanca Mountains, the indigenous Cabécar people cling to their ancient traditions and remain largely isolated from the modern world.
 The Zutkia, or shaman, is an important part of the culture, serving as priest, magician, metaphysician, and healer.
 You’ll have an exclusive chance to meet with the son of a local Cabécar shaman to learn about his culture.

-When you reserve your space through National Geographic Unique Lodges, you’ll be invited to enjoy a private dinner in the lodge’s wine cellar, tasting vintages from around South Africa and learning about the country's thriving viniculture with a wine expert.
+When you visit through a National Geographic Expedition itinerary, you’ll be invited to enjoy a private dinner in the lodge’s wine cellar, tasting vintages from around South Africa and gaining an introduction to the award-winning wines in Sabi Sabi's collection.